srdn25/fullstack-express-react/README.md

 ---
 ## Start application
-execute command `docker compose up -d` backend will work on 3001 port
+execute command `docker compose up -d` backend will work on 3030 port, websocket on 3155 for fill seeds into database, go to API docker container and execute command `npm run seed:up`

 ---
 ## Conclusion